 Skyline Hotel Yerevan – A mid-range hotel located within 400 metres of Republic Square, there are numerous clean rooms, a free airport shuttle and a great breakfast in the mornings.

 Not quite what you’re looking for?
 Click here to browse other options in Yerevan!

-After exploring cosmopolitan Yerevan, end you Georgia-Armenia itinerary in the beautiful town of Dilijan.
+After exploring cosmopolitan Yerevan, end your itinerary in the beautiful town of Dilijan.
 Colloquially referred to as Armenia’s Switzerland, this is the place to go for a mountain retreat in the country and it is popular among both Armenian locals and tourists alike.

 While the town itself doesn’t have a lot of sights to see and things to do, it is surrounded by hiking trails and there is a helpful tourist information centre that can tell you the best places to go for a short stroll in the woods or a full day trek.

-Depending on where you end your Georgia-Armenia itinerary, you can easily head back to Yerevan to catch a flight out of the Caucasus or go from Dilijan to Tbilisi and leave from Georgia.
+Depending on where you want to end your time in the Caucasus, you can easily head back to Yerevan to catch a flight out or go from Dilijan to Tbilisi and leave from Georgia.